fclaerho/urest/README.md

        * `ResourceExists` on resource conflict
   * **Method `update()`**:
     1. Parameters: `body` is the decoded request body.
-    2. Output: object that will be encoded as the response body.
+    2. Return: object that will be encoded as the response body.
     3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed